 STUDENTs starting THEIR PROGRAM IN WINTER SESSION 2021 (September 2021 – April 2022) OR LATER

-You don’t need to confirm your arrival date with DCIS.
 You will automatically receive your iMED card by email.

 GET YOUR VIRTUAL IMED CARD